Joe Public F.C.: Stadium

-Joe Public plays their home games at the Marvin Lee Stadium located at the Dr. João Havelange Centre of Excellence in Tunapuna.
-The stadium serves as a multi-use stadium which has a capacity of approximately 6,000.
+Joe Public played their home games at the 6,000-capacity Marvin Lee Stadium, located at the Dr. João Havelange Centre of Excellence in Tunapuna.
 The stadium was named after the national U-20 football captain, a standout defender at the time, who sustained head and neck injuries suffered in a collision with Landon Donovan in an U-20 game against the United States.
 He was left paralysed after the incident and died of illness as a result of his weakened state.
 Lee was later recognised by the Trinidad and Tobago government for his service to the nation and is remembered as a strong-willed individual who refused to let his injuries get the better of him.

-In 2005, CONCACAF and CFU president Jack Warner proposed that Marvin Lee Stadium install an artificial playing surface, citing that it would bring more credibility for the region.
+In 2005, Warner proposed that Marvin Lee Stadium install an artificial playing surface, citing that it would bring more credibility for the region.
 Two years later, through a developmental grant from FIFA, Joe Public became the first Caribbean club to install an artificial playing surface, reportedly costing in excess of TT$8 million (US$600,000).
-The first game played on the newly installed playing surface, Joe Public faced Caledonia AIA in a TT Professional Football League match, which saw Caledonia AIA win a hard-fought game 1–0 over the Eastern Lions.
+The first game played on the newly installed playing surface saw Joe Public face Caledonia AIA in a TT Professional Football League match, which Caledonia AIA won 1–0.